U.S. Supplement/Issue 94/Text

 [Page 1]

-NSA Reports Decisions at
+NSA Reports Decisions at September and October Meetings[edit]

-Green Acre grew out of the wish of the members, who also comprise the Green Acre Trustees, to make firsthand observation and study of the present condition of the Bahá’í School and neighboring Bahá’í properties, to consult with the Green Acre Bahá’í Council regarding further rehabilitation and improvement of the facilities, and to become acquainted with the Bahá’ís who would be at the school that week-end.
+The National Spiritual Assembly held its September meeting at the Green Acre Bahá’í School in Eliot, Maine, the sessions extending over five and one-half days.
+This was the first time in fifteen years that an Assembly meeting was held away from Wilmette, except for two brief emergency meetings in London during the World Congress.
+The decision to meet at Green Acre grew out of the wish of the members, who also comprise the Green Acre Trustees, to make first-hand observation and study of the present condition of the Bahá’í School and neighboring Bahá’í properties, to consult with the Green Acre Bahá’í Council regarding further rehabilitation and improvement of the facilities, and to become acquainted with the Bahá’ís who would be at the school that week-end.
 To accomplish the latter purpose, the members joined the friends at the Inn for breakfast, dinner and late evening snacks and met on the Saturday evening with the entire group for discussion of questions raised from the floor.
 There was opportunity also to have consultation on subjects of mutual concern with Mrs. Betty Reed, Secretary of the N.S.A. of the British Isles, and Dr. Douglas Martin, Secretary of the N.S.A. of Canada, who were visiting the school at the same time.
 There was also one meeting with Hand of the Cause William B. Sears on home front teaching in general and the California Victory Campaign in particular.

-Several hours were devoted to consultation on how to meet such growing needs as a permanent and wellstaffed public information service, the restoration of World Order Magazine, the establishment of an editorial board to screen, review and edit the increasing number of articles of all kinds submitted by Bahá’ís for possible publication.
+Several hours were devoted to consultation on how to meet such growing needs as a permanent and well-staffed public information service, the restoration of World Order Magazine, the establishment of an editorial board to screen, review and edit the increasing number articles of all kinds submitted by Bahá’ís for possible publication.
 There was also much consultation on the summer youth projects and what should be done to improve and expand them.
 Of great value to the members were the observations and recommendations of Greg Dahl who had participated in two of the very successful projects of 1965.

-As is the case at all meetings, there was much serious consultation on the unhealthy condition of the National Bahá’í Fund, on what needs to be done to insure achievement of the goals of the Nine Year Plan on the home front, and on complicated marriage, divorce and other personal problems, as well as plans for on-the-spot consultation with several local Spiritual Assemblies. ’ I
+As is the case at all meetings, there was much serious consultation on the unhealthy condition of the National Bahá’í Fund, on what needs to be done to insure achievement of the goals of the Nine Year Plan on the home front, and on complicated marriage, divorce and other personal problems, as well as plans for on-the-spot consultation with several local Spiritual Assemblies.

-A Special Event for Proclaiming the Bahá’í Faith fo the Public
+A Special Event for Proclaiming the Bahá’í Faith to the Public

 Theme: Religion Comes of Age